Overview of Mechanical Ventilation

 • Partial pressure of carbon dioxide (PaCO2) > 50 mm Hg (unless chronic and stable)

 The decision to initiate mechanical ventilation should be based on clinical judgment that considers the entire clinical situation and not simple numeric criteria.
 However, mechanical ventilation should not be delayed until the patient is in extremis.
+Some patients can be treated using noninvasive ventilation, such as noninvasive positive pressure ventilation, rather than mechanical ventilation.

 Respiratory Mechanics

 Peak airway pressure is measured at the airway opening (Pao) and is routinely displayed by mechanical ventilators.
-It represents the total pressure needed to push a volume of gas into the lung and is composed of pressures resulting from inspiratory flow resistance (resistive pressure), the elastic recoil of the lung and chest wall (elastic pressure), and the alveolar pressure present at the beginning of the breath (positive end-expiratory pressure [PEEP]—see figure Components of airway pressure).
+It represents the total pressure needed to push a volume of gas into the lung and is composed of pressures resulting from inspiratory flow resistance (resistive pressure), the elastic recoil of the lung and chest wall (elastic pressure), and the alveolar pressure present at the beginning of the breath (positive end-expiratory pressure [PEEP]—see figure Components of Airway Pressure).
 Thus,

 equation